bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

   disk, then install Android x86
 - The Microsoft Health app does not want to install on the virtual machine from the Google Play store
-- But I can dowload the apk file, and now it runs ... sideways.
+- But I can download the apk file, and now it runs ... sideways.
 So I have move the finger up and down the trackpad in order to move the cursor left and right.
 - And I can login, and see the device on bluetooth, but does not want to